uitml/springfield/docs/getting-started.md

 Jobs are executed by a scheduling system running in the cluster.
 This means that you'll have to register a job manifest with the scheduling system.
-The easiest way is to use the `kubectl` plugins provided with Frink.
+The easiest way is to use Frink.

 Assuming all required steps of the Fashion MNIST example have been followed, model training can be scheduled by executing the following command.

 ```
-kubectl job run fashion-mnist.yaml
+frink run fashion-mnist.yaml
 ```

 Executing the command above multiple times will result in the previously scheduled job to be deleted before scheduling a new job.
-Note that if you've changed the deployment manifest the job will not be deleted as expected and must be deleted manually using the `kill` command shown below.
+Note that if you change the job name, the previous job will not be deleted automatically and must be deleted manually using the `rm` command shown below.

 ### Monitoring experiments